2018 - 2023

 Enhancing access to English-language information through partnerships & education

-The CHEP program serves to enhance access to English-language health information, resources, services, and support.
-The participating local communities create important partnerships with many diverse organizations and institutions:
+The CHEP program served to enhance access to English-language health information, resources, services, and support.
+The participating local communities created important partnerships with many diverse organizations and institutions:

 • Local CLSCs, hospitals, clinics, CISSS, and CIUSSS